The Server

 Learn how to configure the server

 The server is the part of the Blueprint application responsible for handling request.
 It is essentially a Wrapper Facade for an Express application.
-The server exists to provide functionality that is common across all Express application, such as listening on ports and installing middleware in the correct order.
+The server exists to provide functionality that is common across all Express application, such as listening on ports and .
 There are no extra steps need to use the server in your Blueprint application.
 You just need to configure it to meet you needs.

 The server natively supports the http